We use cookies so that you get the best experience on our site.

 Tranquil, beautiful and only a 15 minute drive from Wānaka.
 Lake Hāwea definitely rivals Lake Wānaka in beauty.
 Away from the hustle of the Wānaka lakefront, Lake Hāwea is a serene escape and offers breathtaking mountainscape views.

 For the locals here in Wānaka, our waterways are incredibly meaningful to us.
-Besides being a way to cool off on hot days, they also facilitate healthy ecosystems.
+Besides being a way to cool off on hot days, they also facilitate healthy ecosystems and provide a home for some of our most precious native species.
 WAI Wanaka is a local non-profit that works to accelerate local action for our fresh water.
-Their Community Catchment Plan works to identify risks to the health of our waterways and actions we can take to mitigate these risks.
-If you’ve been out enjoying the water and want to learn more about how we are protecting it, check out WAI Wanaka.
+Their Community Catchment Plan works to identify risks to the health of our fresh water and actions we can take to mitigate these risks.
+If you’ve been out enjoying the water and want to learn more about how you can protect it, check out WAI Wanaka’s top tips, join a local beach clean-up, or help fund their mahi.

 Want to explore more lakes and rivers?
 If you’d rather stay above water, check out some of our favourite activities here.